-Composition of Committee and details of meeting:
+Composition of Committee and details of meeting

-The Audit Committee, appointed by the Board of Directors, consists of 3 independent members., the Committee assists AKTI's Board in overseeing the integrity of the Company's financial statements.
+The Audit Committee is appointed by the Board of Directors, with most of its members, including the Chairman, being independent.
+The Committee consists of two independent members and one non-independent member, assisting AKTI's Board in overseeing the integrity of the Company's financial statements.
 It also provides consultancy to the Board on the efficiency and adequacy of internal control systems and arrangements for risk management.
 The Committee is also responsible for ensuring that internal and external audit functions are independent and objective.
 In addition, the Committee advises the Board on all matters that need attention and seek a decision.
 The Committee also puts great importance on investigating any violations in the Company.
 The composition of Audit Committee is as follows:

-S. No Name of Member Status Independence Number of Meetings Attended 1.
-Mr. Nasser Khaled Khalifa Abdullah Al-Attiyah Chairman Independent 6/6 2.
-Mr. Shaheen Jassim Hamad Al-Sulaiti Member Independent 6/6 3.
-Sheikh.
-Jassim bin Hamad Nasser Jassim Al Thani Member Independent 6/6
+S. No Name of Member Status Independence Number of Meetings Attended 1 Mr. Nasser Khaled Khalifa Abdullah Chairman Non-Independent 6/6 1 Al-Attiyah Chairman Non-executive 0/0 0 SHK.
+Moh'd bin Abdulrahman Al-Thani Marrala Non-Independent E /C 2 Member Non-executive 5/6 2 SHK.
+Hamad bin Abdulaziz Al- Thani Manalaan Independent ⊏ /⊏ 3 Member Non-executive 5/5

-Key Accomplishments of Audit Committee:
+Key Accomplishments of Audit Committee

-In 2023, the Committee completed a number of major works including:
+In 2024, the Committee completed several major works including: